 But what I want awaits another season—a time when God finally clarifies the matter within beast and man alike.
 Thus, I’m left with cages and confinement and contemplation at a distance.
 And the contemplation that most deeply stirs my spirit this night is the realization that…

 Cages breed lethargy.
 Confinement breeds less than.

-What I wanted to see was this.
+What I wanted to see was a roaring lion.